Agoric/agoric-sdk/README.md

 * commit everything to a new branch, push, check the GitHub `Actions` tab to make sure CI tested everything properly
 * merge with a PR

-## Running without Go

-A golang installation is necessary for building `cosmic-swingset`.
-At present, this build happens during `yarn install`, which is also necessary to set up the monorepo's cross-package symlinks.

-Until we change this, to build everything else without a Go install, just edit the top-level `package.json` and remove `packages/cosmic-swingset` from the `workspaces` clause.

-We recommend Go `1.13`.
-The `1.12` release will work, but it will modify `packages/cosmic-swingset/go.mod` upon each build (by adding a dependency upon `appengine`).
-The `1.13` release will leave the `go.mod` file correctly unmodified.